Swimming Olympic gold medallist, now mentor and ambassador for the Commonwealth Games Team.

 Ric Charlesworth is a doctor of medicine and a former captain of the Australian Hockey Team, the Western Australian State Hockey Team and Cricket Team.
 He played hockey for Australia for a record 16 years.
 His coaching formula is part of the reason for the sustained success of the team at Atlanta and Sydney 2000 Olympic Games.
 For 8 consecutive years the team was ranked number one in the world.
 He won Australian Team Coach of the Year six times in 1994.
 In 2005 Ric was selected as Western Australia’s greatest ever hockey player and also Western Australia’s greatest ever coach.
 He was appointed as the High Performance Manager of New Zealand Cricket and took up that position in October

-Best known for his hosting role in Sports Cafe, Ric is now a television producer of a sports programme.
+Best known for his hosting role in Sports Cafe, Ric is now a television producer of The Crowd Goes Wild.

 Sir Richard Hadlee is undoubtedly one of the world's leading fast bowlers and once held the world record for the most test wickets.